LuiseQuoss/ebvcube/README.md

         └── Habromys lepturus
 ```

-Just keep in mind: All EBV NetCDF always have a metric.
+Just keep in mind: All EBV netCDF always have a metric.
 But they may or
 may not have a scenario and/or entity.
-The resulting entities hold the
+The resulting datacubes are going
-datacubepaths we are going to access.
+to be accesses.

-## Installation
+## 2. Installation

 You can install the ebvnetcdf packages with: